UCSD-ECEMAE-148/winter-2024-final-project-team-6/README.md

 - Use effective algorithms to ensure that our erroe values allow us to keep the drone in frame while it is moving.

 ## What We Could Have Done If Had More Time.
-- Incorporate a second camera to land the drone perfectley on the landing base
+- Incorporate a second camera to land the drone perfectly on the landing base
 - Incorporate obstruction avoidance using Lidar or RGB depth
-- add a solid landing base for the drone to land on the car.
+- add a solid landing base for the drone to land on the car

-## Our Project In A Nut Shell

 ## Hardware